 This course introduces nutrition as a disease therapy and the role of the clinical dietitian as a member of the health care team.
 Topics covered include nutrition screening and assessment, medical records documentation, and basic dietary modifications.
-Pre-requisite: DIET 532 Human Metabolism and DIET 516 Medical Terminology
+Prerequisites: DIET 532 Human Metabolism and HWEL 594 Medical Terminology.